[ Professor ] Masafumi Shirai

 - Theoretical analysis of transport properties in spintronics devices

-- Computational simulation of nanostructuregrowth process on surface
+- Computational simulation of nanostructure growth process in spintronics materilas

-- Development of simulation scheme for material/device functionality design
+- Development of innovative simulation scheme for material/device functionality design

 Materials Science under Extreme Conditions(Assoc.
 Prof. Abe)